jarikoi/berkeleycourse/lab_10/SparkStreaming.md

 ## Step-5.
 Running with spark-submit

-Until now we have been running the command in a pyspark shell.
-Clearly one also needs to be able to submit and execute streaming jobs and standalone programs.
-Put the following commands into a file called venuecounter.py.
-For the purpose of this lab I will assume you put the script in `$HOME`.
+Until now we have been running the command in a `pyspark` shell.
+Clearly one also needs to be able to submit and execute streaming jobs as standalone programs.
+Insert the commands below into a file called `venuecounter.py`.
+For the purpose of this lab we will assume you put the script in `$HOME`.
 If the location differs from that, change the code accordingly.
 ```